emsuru/spotify-grapher/README.md

 ## Visuals

-My top song of the past year is actually my toddler's top song..
+My top song of the past year is actually our toddler's top song..

 ![top-songs](top_10_songs.png)

-Spot when my toddler started having a say in what we listen to..
+Spot when our toddler started having a say in what I listen to..

 ![top-artists](top_5_artists.png)